MicroEJ/docs/Trainings/tutorialImproveCodeQuality.rst

   // Here you "autobox" the basetype into its corresponding primitive type list.add(5);

-- Avoid using floats and doubles if exact numbers are needed.
-  Use BigDecimal for floating-point operations when precision is needed.
-  For better performances use int and long operations.

 - Prefer 32-bit floats for embedded performance.
-Double operations are CPU intensive.
+Double operations are more CPU intensive.

 Generic Types
 ^^^^^^^^^^^^^

-- Do not use raw types such as the Collection, prefer using a parameterized type instead (it ensures type safety, avoid explicit type casting, and improve code readability).
+- Do not use parameterized types as raw types such as using the Collection without specifying the type parameter, prefer using a parameterized type as designed (it ensures type safety, avoid explicit type casting, and improve code readability).
   Generic and parameterized types are a compile time feature, it won't impact runtime performances and memory footprint.

 .. code:: java